-Praise be to the God and Father of our Lord Jesus Christ, who has blessed us in the heavenly realms with every spiritual blessing in Christ.
-For he chose us in him before the creation of the world to be holy and blameless in his sight.
-In love he predestined us for adoption to sonship through Jesus Christ, in accordance with his pleasure and will— to the praise of his glorious grace, which he has freely given us in the One he loves. – Ephesians 1:3-6 (NIV)
+Blessed be the God and Father of our Lord Jesus Christ, who has blessed us with every spiritual blessing in the heavenly places in Christ, just as He chose us in Him before the foundation of the world, that we would be holy and blameless before Him.
+In love He predestined us to adoption as sons through Jesus Christ to Himself, according to the kind intention of His will, to the praise of the glory of His grace, which He freely bestowed on us in the Beloved. – Ephesians 1:3-6

-The Greek word used in this passage for “adoption to sonship” was actually a legal term.
+The Greek word used in this passage for “adoption as sons” was actually a legal term.
 In Roman culture, it referred to the full legal standing of an adopted male heir.
 The same Greek term is used in Romans 8.

 As our good, good Father, God desires the very best for our lives.